-Director, Oregon Youth Authority, OR
+Director, Oregon Youth Authority

 In February 2018, Joe O’Leary became the director of the Oregon Youth Authority (OYA), the state’s juvenile justice agency, after serving as acting director since September 2017, and as its deputy director before that.
 His professional experience ranges from working as a public defender to advising two governors on public safety and legal issues.
 As the OYA director, Joe is responsible for overseeing the operations of the agency, which serves approximately 1,400 youths ages 12‐24 at any given time.
 Immediately before joining OYA as deputy director in June 2012, O’Leary ran the Policy, Planning and Legislative Analysis Division at the Oregon Public Employees Retirement System.